YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBREMOTE, Database region xxxx is remote; perform maintenance on the server node

-DSE/MUPIP/LKE Error: This indicatest that a database maintenance operation was attempted on region xxxx.
+DSE/MUPIP/LKE Error: This indicates that a database maintenance operation was attempted on region xxxx.
 This node does not maintain the region directly; instead, it uses GT.CM to access the node as a client.
 This error is also reported by ^%GBLDEF if the target global is mapped to another node and served by GT.CM.

 Action: Perform database maintenance on the server node.